-Modifications are changes to what your child is taught or expected to do in school.
+An academic modification is a change to what a student is taught or expected to do in school.

-.
-It’s not the same as an accommodation.
 While modifications can make school easier for kids, they can have serious drawbacks.
 Watch an expert explain more about modifications.

-academic standards for what kids are expected to learn in each grade.
-These apply to reading, math and other subjects.
+All public schools have academic standards for what kids are expected to learn in each grade.
+These apply to reading, math, and other subjects.
 For instance, third graders are usually expected to learn multiplication.

 Modifications change these expectations.
 They’re typically used when a child has trouble keeping up in school.

 Take a third grader with math challenges who hasn’t mastered addition.
 A school may offer a modification that keeps the child working on addition, while the rest of the class moves on to multiplication.
 Or the child could have fewer test questions or less homework.
 (See other examples of modifications.)

 Modifications are controversial.
 It’s true that they can make school less of a struggle for students, including kids who learn and think differently.
 But the result may be that kids learn less than their peers.
 They may fall behind on important skills.
 Over time, this can put them at a big disadvantage.

 About the author

 Andrew M.I.
 Lee, JD is an editor and attorney who strives to help people understand complex legal, education, and parenting issues.